Does Car Insurance Cover Weather Damage?

 No long forms · No spam · No fees

 When weather damages your vehicle, car insurance sometimes comes to the financial rescue.
 You’re more likely to be protected with comprehensive coverage, but there are still many types of weather damage that car insurance does not cover.
-Here’s the lowdown on car insurance and weather damage claims.
+Here’s the lowdown on car insurance and weather damage claims, with a little help from car insurance comparison and broker service Jerry.

 One way to understand if your car is protected from weather damage or not is to ask yourself the following question: Did mother nature wreck my car or slowly chip away at it?
 Generally, if the damage could not be prevented and happened suddenly, like a wreck, it will be covered under a comprehensive car insurance policy.
 If, on the other hand, you park out in the elements and the paint job has slowly faded, you’re likely out of luck.